Frequently Asked Questions

 What type of interactions will we likely encounter?

-There is a huge range of interactions we may have that include: Juveniles playing, mother’s resting with their calves (baby whales), large male singers hovering with their head towards the ocean floor, heat runs (whale battles), playful calves, and maybe even whales playing with dolphins.
-Each whale has a different personality, and they vary with age.
-Every interaction is different, and the possibilities are endless.
+We may encounter a wide range of interactions, including juveniles playing, mothers resting with their calves, large male singers hovering with their heads toward the ocean floor, heat runs (whale battles), playful calves, and even whales interacting with dolphins.
+Each whale has a unique personality that varies with age, making every encounter different.
+The possibilities are endless, and every experience is one of a kind.

 Is swimming with whales ethical?

-Ethics can be discussed in depth for a lifetime, but generally speaking, there is an ethical way and unethical way to do it.
-The licensed whale watching boat we will be using holds a maximum of 6 guests.
-We will be split into 2 teams taking turns, which means at most 3 people will be with a guide in the water at a time.
-We stay together, move quietly and completely on the whales’ terms.
-If they don’t want to interact with us, they will very quickly leave, or indicate that we should leave.
-We go to great lengths to make sure that the whales are in charge and that our interactions do not cause them stress.
-Some whales will be unfazed by us, while others may be fascinated, curious, and playful.
-We will be flexible based on the situation.
+Ethics in whale watching is a complex topic, but generally, there is a right and wrong way to approach it.
+The licensed whale-watching boat we use accommodates a maximum of 6 guests, split into two teams.
+This ensures that at most 3 people are in the water with a guide at any given time.
+We move quietly and always on the whales' terms.
+If they don’t wish to interact, they will quickly swim away or signal us to leave.
+We prioritize the whales’ comfort and go to great lengths to ensure our presence doesn’t cause them stress.
+Some whales may be unfazed by us, while others may be curious, playful, or even fascinated.
+We remain flexible and adjust to the situation as needed.

 What swimming and/or fitness level is required?

-Most people are physically capable for this trip, but you will need to be able to swim & snorkel.
-You should be able to swim 200 meters (a few times back in forth in a pool) to best reach the whales from the boat.
-You will need to be able to swim back to the boat and climb aboard via ladder or by pulling yourself up.
-You will need to be comfortable snorkeling and wearing fins.
-The conditions in the water can vary from calm glassy waters to large swells with rough waves.
+Most people are physically capable of this trip, but you should be able to swim and snorkel.
+Ideally, you should be able to swim 200 meters (similar to swimming back and forth in a pool) to reach the whales from the boat.
+You'll also need to swim back to the boat and climb aboard, either via ladder or by pulling yourself up.
+Comfort with snorkeling and wearing fins is essential.
+Water conditions can vary from calm, glassy waters to larger swells and rough waves.

-Before your trip, we strongly recommend spending as much time in the water as you can.
+We strongly recommend spending as much time in the water as possible before your trip to prepare.

 Important note: We will not be wearing life vests.